kevinmcaleer/kevsrobots.com/web/learn/micropython/08_variables.md

 a = 1
 ```

-When we want to store a value we need to use a variable.
-In the example we looked at above we stored the number `1` in the variable `a`.
+When we want to store a value we need to use a `variable`.
+In the example we looked at above we stored the number `1` in the variable `a`, we assigned it by using the equals sign.

 When we think about variables, we can imagine they are like little boxes that store things, and we give those boxes names so that it makes referring to them easier.
 We can put things into the boxes, look what’s in them or compare what’s in them with another box.